asa-ct/miniconf2023/pages/pages-root-folder/index.md

 + discuss emerging topics in statistics;
 + provide a platform to connect statisticians and data scientists in the State of Connecticut and beyond.

+The general scientific theme of this year's conference is on "information integration".
+This broadly refers to the merging and fusion of data or information from disparate sources to facilitate statistical inference and predictive modeling.
+Examples include leveraging historical data and real-world evidence, meta-analysis, transfer learning, federated learning, multi-modal data analysis, among others.
+We will have a diverse set of speakers to present related research topics and real-world applications.

 ----
 <div class="row-fluid">